JChang/software-eng-project/README.md

-# Escape (Mudasir) Obby
+# Lost Larry

 Software Engineering Elective, Trimester 1 Final Project

-Created by: Jin Chang, Mudasir Ali, Connor Landzettel, Srinidhaya Vempati
+Created by: Mudasir Ali, Christopher "Jin" Chang, Connor Landzettel, and Srinidhaya Vempati

+A maze game built with Unity that focuses on collecting coins and avoiding various enemies.